zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 Functional Async Programming with Promises
 ===============================================

-I've seen many struggle when people doing async programming in Javascript.
+I've seen many struggles when people doing async programming in Javascript.
 We all know callback solution doesn't scale.
 Promises might turn into "Promise hell".
+I got inspired when learning functional programming, and made this library called `bluebird-promisell` to make async programming easy with Promises.

 In this tutorial, I will give real world example to show the functional way of doing async programming with Promises.
-You will learn how the library `bluebird-promisell` makes the solution easy to read and scale.
+Hopefully you will learn how the library makes the solution easy to read and scale.

 Start with an async call
 ----------------